Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Rheology of hard-core suspensions

 at $\theta=\theta_{\rm min}$, where $\theta_{\rm min}$ is a real solution of $\theta=(1+\lambda^*\sqrt{\theta}/2)^{-1}$ ($\theta_{\rm min}=1$ for $e=1$), to the Bagnoldian viscosity

 in the high shear rate limit for $e<1$.
 Note that the asymptotic forms

 in the high shear limit for the elastic case $e=1$ are quite different from those for $e<1$.
-The asymptotic form of $\eta^*$ for $e=1$ in Eq.~\eqref{asymptotic_e=1} is observed in Ref.~\cite{Kawasaki14} and theoretically predicted in Ref.~\cite{BGK2016}.
+The asymptotic behavior of $\eta^*$ corresponding to Eq.~\eqref{asymptotic_e=1} is consistent with the observation in Ref.~\cite{Kawasaki14} and theoretical prediction in Ref.~\cite{BGK2016}.
 We also note that $\nu^*$ and $\lambda^*$ depend on the restitution coefficient $e$ as shown in Eqs. \eqref{nu} and \eqref{nu'}, where $\lambda^*$ becomes zero at $e=1$.

 Equations \eqref{Newtonian_regime}--\eqref{asymptotic_e=1} can be rewritten as